Miguel Rojas Player Props: Dodgers vs. Nationals

-After hitting .250 with two doubles and two RBI in his past 10 games, Miguel Rojas and the Los Angeles Dodgers take on the Washington Nationals (who will start Trevor Williams) at 9:10 PM ET on Monday.
+The Los Angeles Dodgers, including Miguel Rojas (hitting .250 in his past 10 games, with two doubles and two RBI), battle starting pitcher Jake Irvin and the Washington Nationals at Dodger Stadium, Tuesday at 10:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Rays.
+In his previous game he had a one-hit performance (1-for-3) against the Rays.

 Miguel Rojas Game Info & Props vs. the Nationals